 A health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
 Direct supervision is provided by the clinical professional.
 The student must pass VNSG 1122, 1136, 1160, 1402, 2413, 1400, 1231, and 1320 concurrently in order to progress to Level II nursing courses.
-Lab Fee: \$81.00.
-Lab fee includes liability insurance premium for one year, drug screening and criminal background checks.
+Lab Fee: \$77.00.
+Lab fee includes liability insurance premium for one year and drug screening.
 Fee is subject to change.